Website Design and Consulting Services

 Your Website = Mobile Home

 Although it’s unusual, you’ll have to give your mobile home a name.
 It’s important in the analogy to do this.
-Also know that you’ve had to register that name with a central authority, so nobody else in the world can have a home with the same name.
+Also, know that you’ve had to register that name with a central authority, so nobody else in the world can have a home with the same name.

 Your mobile home is going to be in a mobile home park where each lot has a street address.
 Strangely, in this park it’s possible that groups of mobile homes are on single lots.
 No, the landlord isn’t greedy, just practical!
 Because of this, it’s important that your home has a name.
 Visitors to your home are going to not only need to know your address but also the name of your home.
 Fortunately, you’ve conveniently put it on a sign that sits on the (tiny) front lawn of your part of the lot.
 All home names are unique — not only in your park but in the entire world.